 LB 132 (DeBoer)—Support: Creates the School Financing Review Commission within the Department of Education to bring together administrators, financial experts, members of the public, and education officials to study better ways to finance public education in the state.

-This resolution was voted out of committee unanimously with AM 197, which states that the Legislature recognizes the findings and recommendations of the Task Force.
+This resolution was passed unanimously with AM 197, which states that the Legislature recognizes the findings and recommendations of the Task Force.

 LB 40 (Groene): Establishes the Nebraska Rural Projects Act, which provides state matching funds for industrial rail access to business parks constructed by economic development corporations.
-Referred to the Revenue Committee.
-Hearing held Feb.
-18. This bill moved to Final Reading without opposition.
+The bill was signed by the governor on May 24.

 LB 306 (Brandt): Raises the income eligibility threshold for assistance with heating and cooling a home to 150% of the federal poverty level, and dedicates funds to home weatherizing.
-Referred to the Health and Human Services Committee.
-Hearing held on Jan.
-29. This bill has moved to Select File 28-5-15.
+This bill passed on May 26, notwithstanding the objections of the governor.

 LB 338 (Bostelman): Allows the Public Service Commission to consider community-based plans for the reallocation of funds for wireless service from the Nebraska Telecommunications Universal Service Fund.
-Referred to the Transportation and Telecommunications Committee.
-Hearing held Feb.
-9. AM 110, AM 845, and AM 977 added.
-The bill is advanced to Final Reading 46-0-1.
+AM 110, AM 845, and AM 977 were added.
+The bill was signed by the governor on May 5.

 LB 507 (Bostelman): This bill’s content is very brief, and the new section may be quoted in full: “The use of treated seed corn in the production of agricultural ethyl alcohol shall be prohibited if such use results in the generation of a byproduct that is deemed unsafe for livestock consumption or land application.”
-Hearing held on Feb.
-3. AM 256, AM 323, AM 365, AM 567, AM 859 added.
-The bill passed Final Reading 48-0.
+AM 256, AM 323, AM 365, AM 567, AM 859 added.
+The bill was signed by the governor on May 5.